 - Releases can be added by hovering on the space between features and then clicking on the Add release button.

 Note: Newly created features are assigned to the release shown on the story map.
-When you first create a story map where there are no releases yet, features will be automatically assigned to the left-most parking lot on the features board (or activities board) for the product or marketing workspace where the story map resides.
+When you first create a story map where there are no releases yet, features will be automatically assigned to the left-most parking lot on the features board (or activities board) for the workspace where the story map resides.

 To add, update, or remove existing records from a user story map:

 - Use the Add existing records right sidebar to select the existing records that you would like to add.
-You can choose from records that exist in the product or marketing workspace where the user story map resides.
+You can choose from records that exist in the workspace where the user story map resides.
 Tip: Select a parking lot release to organize features that are not yet ready to be prioritized into a release .
 Parking lots will appear at the bottom of the map.

 - For master features, master activities, features or activities, click a record's ID number to open the detail drawer for that record.